 CLK - Clock generators

-• The output can be connected to a PWM block input signal > to set its switching frequency.
+• The output can be connected to a PWM block input signal (marked with the symbol >) to set its switching frequency.

-• The input is only visible if the variable parameter is selected.
-It sets the frequency of the clock during runtime.
+• CLK blocks only have a visible input if the variable frequency parameter is selected.
+This sets the clock frequency during runtime.

 Standard parameters

-• The Clock ID selects which clock generator to configure between CLK1, CLK2 and CLK3.
+• The Clock ID selects which clock generator is used (CLK1, CLK2, or CLK3 only).

-CLK0 is already used by the CONFIG block and cannot be instantiated in a separate clock block.
+CLK0 is already used by the CONFIG block and cannot be instantiated as a separate clock block.

-• The initial clock frequency configures the frequency of the clock in Hertz (Hz).
-If the desired frequency is not achievable (because of the peripheral resolution of 4 ns), the clock frequency is replaced by the closest achievable frequency and a warning log message is generated in Cockpit.
+• The initial clock frequency specifies the clock frequency in Hertz (Hz).
+If the desired frequency is not achievable (because of the limited resolution of 4 ns), the clock frequency is replaced by the closest achievable frequency, and a warning log message is generated in Cockpit.

 Advanced parameters

-• The Variable checkbox enables the reconfiguration of the clock frequency during runtime using the input signal.
+• The Variable checkbox enables the reconfiguration of the frequency during runtime using the input signal.

-• The Frequency limits sets the minimal and maximal frequencies that the clock generator uses as saturation points.
+• The Frequency limits set the minimal and maximal frequencies that the clock generator uses as saturation points.

 PLECS block

-• The output can be connected to a PWM block input signal > to set its switching frequency.
+• The output can be connected to a PWM block input signal (marked with the symbol >) to set its switching frequency.

-• The input is only visible if the frequency value is set as Variable and it sets the frequency of the clock during runtime.
+• The input is only visible if the frequency value is set as Variable.
+It sets the clock frequency at runtime.

 Standard parameters

-• The Clock ID selects which clock generator to configure between CLK1, CLK2 and CLK3.
+• The Clock ID selects which clock generator is used (CLK1, CLK2, or CLK3 only).

-CLK0 is already used by the CONFIG block and cannot be instantiated in a separate clock block.
+CLK0 is already used by the CONFIG block and cannot be instantiated as a separate clock block.

-• The Initial clock frequency configures the frequency of the clock in Hertz (Hz).
-If the desired frequency is not achievable (because of the peripheral resolution of 4 ns), the clock frequency is replaced by the closest achievable frequency and a warning log message is generated in Cockpit.
+• The Initial clock frequency sets the clock frequency in Hertz (Hz).
+If the desired frequency is not achievable (because of the peripheral resolution of 4 ns), the clock frequency is replaced by the closest achievable frequency, and a warning log message is generated in Cockpit.

 Advanced parameters

 • The Frequency value option can be set as Constant or Variable.
-Setting it as variable enables the reconfiguration of the clock frequency during runtime using the input signal.
+Setting it as Variable enables the reconfiguration of the clock frequency during runtime.

-• The Frequency limits sets the minimal and maximal frequencies that the clock generator uses as saturation points.
+• The Frequency limits set the minimal and maximal frequencies that the clock generator uses as saturation points.

 C++ functions